AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/with-launch.md

 ## Getting started

-In order to utilized IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension, you need to have an XDM schema and dataset available.
+In order to use IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension, you need to have an XDM schema and dataset available.
 If you have not set either of these up, start by viewing the [Adobe Experience Platform Web SDK Launch quick start guide](../../getting-started/quick-start-with-launch.md) before proceeding.

 Additionally, this guide requires you to have a working understanding of the Adobe Experience Platform Web SDK.
 For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../getting-started/web-sdk-faq.md) documentation.

 ## Setting default consent

 Within the extension configuration, there is a setting for default consent.
 This controls the behavior of customers who do not have a consent cookie.
-If you want to queue Experience Events for customers who do not have a consent cookie, set this to "pending".
+If you want to queue Experience Events for customers who do not have a consent cookie, set this to "pending."

 >[!NOTE]
 >